bungamaku/movie-grs/README.md

 Yet another React starter project.

+If you would like to jump to try running this project on dev mode, [go here](#development).

+If you want to know what's needed for deployment, [go here](#deployment).

+---

 Before you proceed further, we'd like to say:

 **We hope you will gain knowledge just by reading the code and documentation even WITHOUT using the starter itself**.